Policies For Use of Group Study or Tutor Rooms

 • Reservations can be made up to one week in advance.

-• Customers should call the library to notify them that they are running late.
+• Customers should call the library to notify staff that they are running late.
 Their reservations will then be held for 15 minutes, and they have the use of the room the rest of the time reserved.

 • If there is a no-show: after 15 minutes of reserved time, the room will be released to another user.